How to drain a combi boiler

 After that, when the hot water system is cool, locate the drain by connecting a hose securely into the drainage valve.
 It is usually located in the lowest point of the lowest radiator in the property.

 Now open the bleed valves from all the radiators of your property.
-When it will be completed, the valve attached to the hose on the radiators will be opened.
+When it is completed, the valve attached to the hose on the radiators will be opened.

 You can speed up removing the process of water by opening the vents located at the top side of each of the radiators.